informatics-lab/machine-learning-traffic-cams/README.md

 ## index.js

-If you want to set up a [CronJob](https://en.wikipedia.org/wiki/Cron), uncomment the lines 270 to 273 (and comment the line 268).
+If you want to set up a [cron job](https://en.wikipedia.org/wiki/Cron), uncomment the lines 270 to 273 (and comment the line 268).
 See [Documentation](https://github.com/ncb000gt/node-cron) for time settings:

 ```JavaScript
 //        go());